Tin Toxicity

 The symptoms of tin toxicity are in direct correlation to a lack of the healthy minerals they replace.
 Toxic elements, like tin, replace nutrient minerals in enzyme binding sites.
 When this occurs, the metals inhibit, over-stimulate, and otherwise alter thousands of enzymes.
 An affected enzyme may operate at 5% of normal activity.
 This may contribute to many health conditions.
 Toxic metals may also simply deposit in many sites, causing local irritation and other toxic effects.

 Toxic metals may also replace other substances in other tissue structures.
 The replacement weakens these tissues, such as the arteries, joints, bones, and muscles.
 Tin replaces a variety of elements, including calcium, iron, and bismuth in vital enzyme binding sites.
-This illustrates why maintaining a healthy, balanced system with Myers Detox Protocol is so important!
+This is why maintaining a healthy, balanced system is so important!

 A primary concern with tin is that overexposure may damage the nervous system and cause psychomotor disturbances (6).
 It’s also believed that tin affects impairs brain function by interfering with neurotransmitters.
 (1)